isomerpages/cpf-assa/index.md

   - infobar:
       title: ASEAN Social Security Association (ASSA)
       subtitle: Welcome to
-      description: Social security has far-reaching implications in our lives.
-These implications are augmented by the socio-economic forces which are constantly reshaping our env
+      description: Social security has far-reaching implications in our lives that are augmented by the socio-economic forces which are constantly reshaping our environment.
   - infopic:
       title: Reason
       description: The ASEAN Social Security Association (ASSA) was formed to provide